Psychology Post-doctoral Fellowship - Neuropsychology

 The primary training site is Nationwide Children's Hospital in Columbus, Ohio.
 Nationwide Children’s houses the Department of Pediatrics of The Ohio State University (OSU) College of Medicine.
 The hospital is one of the largest pediatric facilities in the United States.
 It is certified as a Level I trauma center and serves as the major pediatric referral center for central Ohio, with a catchment area that extends into West Virginia and Kentucky.
 The Emergency Department is one of the busiest pediatric emergency facilities in the United States.
 The hospital serves many children with severe traumatic brain injuries each year.
 Post-acute care is often provided at the hospital's CARF-accredited Inpatient Rehabilitation Unit.

-The Division of Psychology includes 22 psychologists, who all hold academic appointments in the Department of Pediatrics in the OSU College of Medicine and Public Health.
-Four of the faculty are neuropsychologists, two of whom are board-certified by ABPPP/ABCN.
+The Division of Psychology includes 27 psychologists who all hold academic appointments in the Department of Pediatrics in the OSU College of Medicine and Public Health.
+Five of the faculty are neuropsychologists, two of whom are board-certified by ABPP/ABCN.
 The division provides a wide array of inpatient and outpatient clinical services and also supports active research programs.
 The division houses a predoctoral internship in professional psychology with tracks in pediatric psychology and pediatric neuropsychology that is accredited by the American Psychological Association.
 The division also supports a variety of postdoctoral training positions, including fellowships in pediatric neuropsychology and pediatric health psychology.
 The division also is involved in training graduate practicum students from several local graduate programs.